zengzzzzz/golang-trending-archive/README.md

 * 【2024-08-02】[tailwindlabs / tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) - Beautiful typographic defaults for HTML you don't control.
 ## Typescript

+* 【2024-08-24】[kamranahmedse / driver.js](https://github.com/kamranahmedse/driver.js) - A light-weight, no-dependency, vanilla JavaScript engine to drive the user's focus across the page
+* 【2024-08-24】[Jigsaw-Code / outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw.
+Outline Manager makes it easy to create your own VPN server.
+Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.
 * 【2024-08-23】[PlasmoHQ / plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 * 【2024-08-22】[mattpocock / total-typescript-monorepo](https://github.com/mattpocock/total-typescript-monorepo) - The home of all Matt's internal tooling
 * 【2024-08-21】[captbaritone / webamp](https://github.com/captbaritone/webamp) - Winamp 2 reimplemented for the browser